PrachiiGuptaa/PrachiiGuptaa/README.md

-# 👋 Hello, I'm Prachi Gupta
-## a passionate frontend developer
+# 👋 Hello, I'm Prachi Gupta, a passionate frontend developer

 Welcome to my GitHub profile!
 As a fresher in the industry, I'm excited to learn and grow as a developer while contributing to meaningful projects.